nickjalbert/recipes/beans/no-soak-black-beans.md

     * Sautee garlic and red pepper until garlic starts to brown.
     * Add onion and saute for ~5min.
-    * Add beans to pan, then add bay leaf, cumin (not too crazy on the cumin), black pepper and cook until thick (another ~20min).
+    * Add beans to pan, then add bay leaf, cumin (not too crazy on the cumin), black pepper, and veggie stock (optional) and cook until thick (another ~20min).
     * Finish with a dash of balsamic vinegar (not too much though!).

 ## Notes

 * Adding some butter might be a nice touch.
-* I have in the past: over-salted, over-cumin'd, and over-vinegar'd.
+* I have in the past: over-salted, over-cumin'd, over-veggie-stock'd, and over-vinegar'd.
 A light touch is rewarded!
 * I have added a bit (maybe 1 or 2 tsp, max 1 tbsp) of veggie stock powder and it turned out well.
 Watch the salt in this case, though.